Alterdesk/hubot-example/README.md

 User >> Bot: "yes"
 User << Bot: "What is your email address?
 (Allowed domains: .com and .nl)" User >> Bot: "pietdegraaf@example.com"
+User << Bot: "Just a few more questions that require specific input."
 User << Bot: "What is your phone number?
 (Allowed country code +31)" User >> Bot: "+3123456789"
 User << Bot: "Can you send me one to three images?
 (JPG/PNG, 1KB-1MB)"